aridiosilva/DesignPrinciplesAndPatterns/README.md

 }
 ```

-##Use of the Dependency Inversion Principle in the Factory Design Pattern
+## Use of the Dependency Inversion Principle in the Factory Design Pattern

-"High level code should not depend directly on low level code; instead, both should depend on an abstractions";  In other words, put an interface in the middle!
+"High level code should not depend directly on low level code; instead, both should depend on an abstractions".

+Put an interface in the middle!
 Separate those concerns!
-We skipped this principle in the Design Principles lecture since Factory Method is a really good iillustration.
-The initial pizza-making code without a factory required the top-level PizzaStore class to itself choose the kind of pizza: see picture from book.
-Arrows in the above (read as "dependent-on") show high-level code directly dependent on details of low-level code (it needs their names to create them via new) This picture shows how the depenencies get inverted whan a factory method is used, meaning PizzaStore only deals with Pizza abstraction, not all the low-level details.
-The dependencies were inverted - D-I-P!
+Factory Method is a really good iillustration for applying the depedency inversion principle.
+T

+Arrows in the above (read as "dependent-on") show high-level code directly dependent on details of low-level code (it needs their names to create them via new)

+The UML Class Diagram above shows how the depenencies get inverted whan a factory method is used, meaning PizzaStore only deals with Pizza abstraction, not all the low-level details.
+The dependencies were inverted.